chenckang/webpack-php-mock/README.md

 ## Why webpack-php-mock

-Recently out team launched a new project based on webpack, react and so on.
+Recently our team launched a new project based on webpack, react and so on.
 As we continued to proceed our jobs, some problems came out:

 * Our backend project are based on PHP, and the frontend's partial template is just smarty which is a fast meanwhile popular template engine.
 * When had compiled the react files, the output of the compiling is just not satisfied the structure of the backend project.